Pwd9000-ML/blog-devto/posts/GitHub-Automated-VM-Password-Rotation/GitHub-Automated-VM-Password-Rotation.md

 $appId=$(az ad app list --display-name $appName --query [].appId -o tsv)
 ```

-Now that we have our App Id we can create our service principal and also give our principal the correct `Role Based Access Control (RBAC)` permissions on our key vault we created earlier.
+Now that we have our `appId` we can create our service principal and also give our principal the correct `Role Based Access Control (RBAC)` permissions on our key vault we created earlier.
 We will give our principal the RBAC/IAM role: `Key Vault Secrets User`

 ```powershell
 $subscriptionId=$(az account show --query id -o tsv) # You can change this value t the subscription ID where the key vault resides